Connexus Credit Union Review

 Alternatives to Connexus Credit Union

-If you like what you hear about Connexus but want to see what else is out there, check out other nationwide credit unions like:
+If you like what you hear about Connexus but want to see what else is out there, check out other nationwide credit unions including the following:

 Both options have similarly simple eligibility requirements, along with full-service digital banking.

-If you want to compare Connexus to the options in the for-profit banking world, take a look at online banks like:
+If you want to compare Connexus to the options traditional banks, consider online banks like:

 Is Connexus Credit Union legitimate?